North Carolina Recount Laws

 Election Official-Initiated Recounts:

-North Carolina's General Statutes state that election boards both at the state and county level “may order a recount when necessary to complete the canvass in an election.”
+"The county board of elections or the State Board of Elections may order a recount when necessary to complete the canvass in an election.”
 These are referred to as “discretionary recounts.”
-However, they may not do so if a candidate has already petitioned for a recount and had their petition denied.
-See Section 163‑182.7(a).
+However, they may not do so if a candidate has already petitioned for a recount and had their petition denied."
+NC Gen Stat § 163-182.7(a).

 Timing: There are no timing requirements stipulated in the statutes for recounts initiated by election officials.